How to Send and Receive Faxes from Gmail

 To receive a fax, you need paper and ink in the fax machine—and hope for no paper jams and a clear image when the document is finally faxed.

-With eFax’s faxing-via-Gmail capability, you eliminate all of these things.
+With eFax send fax from Gmail and eliminate all of these things.

 Benefits of eFax